 Posted: January 28, 2011 in Beauty of the Soul, Terrace Views

-Tags: 2011, blog, conduct, daughters of Syu'aib, hadeeth, Haya, history, ibrah, idris, IPIJ, Islam, japan, learn, modesty, moses, muslim, precious, quran, shy, teachings, yeh
+Tags: blog, conduct, daughter, hadeeth, Haya, history, ibrah, idris, Islam, japan, learn, modesty, moses, muslim, precious, prophet, quran, shuaib, shy, teachings, yeh

 In these trying times of where everywhere we turn, everywhere we go, messages through ads, TVs, internet sites as well as magazines tells us that showing the beauty and freedom of rights is the new way of life.
 Whilst preserving to the ways of Islam is a backward step that we should avoid.
 This is a trap full of lies that we Muslims should thread with caution.

 “Every religion has a distinct call.
 For Islam it is Haya’.”
 [Ibn Majah].

 Haya’ (Shyness) is a quality that we today have lost.
 It is not only for women but also for men.